On-Chip Voltage Regulator Module (VRM) Effect on Power/Ground Noise and Jitter at High-Speed Output Buffer

 On-chip voltage regulator module (VRM) for the reduction of power/ground noise on power distribution network (PDN) and jitter minimization at high-speed output buffer is introduced.
 The basic topology and optimized operation for on-chip VRM is analyzed.
 A PDN with on-chip VRM shows reduced power/ground noise through removing additional effects coming from package/PCB PDN.
 Also, when on-chip VRM is implemented on PDN of high-speed output buffers, jitter at output signal is lower.
 Improvements on PDN and jitter through on-chip VRM are shown and validated with SPICE simulation with 110nm CMOS technology library.

-H. Kim et al., "On-Chip Voltage Regulator Module (VRM) Effect on Power/Ground Noise and Jitter At High-Speed Output Buffer," IEEE International Symposium on Electromagnetic Compatibility, pp. 75-80, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+H. Kim et al., "On-Chip Voltage Regulator Module (VRM) Effect on Power/Ground Noise and Jitter at High-Speed Output Buffer," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 75-80, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 2014 IEEE International Symposium on Electromagnetic Compatibility (2014: Aug.
 4-8, Raleigh, NC)

 Center for High Performance Computing Research

 Second Research Center/Lab